 Find child care so you are not distracted by your children during your appointment and so they do not have to listen to you discussing adult issues with your lawyer.

 Explain to your lawyer what your key goals are.
-Is custody of your children more important to you than getting half the family property?
+Is having primary responsibility for your children more important to you than getting half the family property?
 Do you need a restraining order?
 Do you want to stay in the family home?
 In order to represent you effectively, your lawyer needs to know what is most important to you.

 Give your lawyer clear, concise instructions, putting them in writing as well as giving them verbally, if at all possible.